-Dr. Eric S. Kim is a Research Scientist in the Department of Social and Behavioral Sciences at the Harvard T.H.
+Dr. Eric S. Kim is a Visiting Scientist in the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health.
 He is also a research affiliate at the Lee Kum Sheung Center for Health and Happiness (housed at the Harvard T.H.
 Chan School of Public Health), and a research affiliate at the Program on Integrative Knowledge and Human Flourishing (housed at Harvard University’s Institute for Quantitative Social Science).
 He received his Ph.D. in Clinical Psychology from the University of Michigan, where he also received advanced statistical training (2009-2015).
 He then completed a Postdoctoral Research Fellowship in the NHLBI Cardiovascular Disease Epidemiology Program in Behavior, Environment, and Global Health (2015-2017).

 His program of research aims to identify, understand, and intervene upon the dimensions of psychological well-being that reduces risk of age-related conditions.
 It also aims to understand the influence that the social environment has on the connection between psychological well-being and physical health.
 His research integrates perspectives from psychology (health, developmental, clinical, social, personality), gerontology, social epidemiology, biology, biostatistics, and translational science.